sarbal/BINF_tut/lessons/lesson6.md

 - Python's basic data and data structures

 ## Setting up
+Make sure you have VSCode and python installed.

-Open a new file in your editor of choice, let's use VScode.
+Open a new file in VSCode.
 ![vscode](../imgs/vscode2.png)

 Copy and paste (or type) this into your new file:
 ```
 print("Hello, World!")
 ```
 Save the file and name it “helloworld.py”.
 Note the “.py” extension.
-If using VSCode, click the triangle “play” button to run your code in the terminal.
+Click the triangle “play” button to run your code in the terminal.
 Python can also be run interactively.
 Type in "python" into the terminal.
 Paste/type in the code snippets in the terminal.
 ![vscode](../imgs/vscode3.png)

 Finally, you can also run python in a Jupyter notebook.
 The extension for this is ".ipynb".
 Each "chunk" of code can be run within the notebook.
 ![vscode](../imgs/vscode4.png)
+Save a Jupyter notebook as "yourname_week7.ipynb".
+Similar to an R markdown notebook, you can write and run your code chunks in this file.
+Make sure to save!
+As before, copy the code throughout the tutorial into your notebook.

 ## Defintions
 - Variables